BonHowi/discordPogmareBot/README.md

 ## General info

 Pogmare is a Discord bot made for [W:MS Spotters](https://discord.gg/Kt35Jtc5nT) server.
-Main functionalites are focused on countibg monster spots and displaying leaderboards, but the bot offers a lot of smaller tools for moderators and the community.
+Main functionalities are focused on counting monster spots and displaying leaderboards, but the bot offers a lot of smaller tools for moderators and the community.

 ## Setup